 The School plays a leading role in Faculty and University-wide research groups, including the Institute of Medieval and Early Modern Studies, the Centre for Cultural Ecologies, the Centre for Visual Arts and Culture, and the Centre for Medical Humanities, and plays an important role in the University’s prestigious Institute of Advanced Study, which promotes world-class research across the Faculties.

-There are currently just under 50 active researchers in the School of Modern Languages and Cultures, divided into eight separate language areas.
-They are supported by 40 specialist language teachers and 11 members of professional support staff.
+There are currently just under 50 active researchers in the School of Modern Languages and Cultures, across eight language areas.
+They are supported by approximately 40 specialist language teachers and 12 members of professional support staff.